Skip to main content

 stk create app [APP_NAME] --starter [STUDIO/STACK/STARTER]

-The use of the stk create app command with the --starter [ACCOUNT/STUDIO/STACK/STARTER] flag and options is deprecated and will be removed.
-Use the flag without ACCOUNT information, as shown in the following example:
+The flag usage --starter [ACCOUNT/STUDIO/STACK/STARTER] is deprecated and will be removed soon.
+Use the flag without the ACCOUNT parameter, as in the example below:

 stk create app my-app-name --starter my-studio/my-stack/starter-name